 According to research by My Favourite Voucher Codes, there’s a surprising demand for ‘rubbish’ items such as empty perfume bottles, empty candle jars and even toilet roll tubes on eBay.

-Even the humble loo roll tube has its buyers – they’re popular with parent’s looking for kids’ craft projects – with batches selling for a couple of quid.
+Even the humble loo roll tube was popular over that period as parents wanted them for kids’ craft projects – with batches selling for a couple of quid.

-So, whether you’ve just given your home the full Mari Kondo clear out treatment or simply sifted through the recycling bins, you can find you can make some cash by shifting unwanted junk.
+So, whether you’ve just given your home the full Marie Kondo-inspired clear-out treatment or simply sifted through the recycling bins, you can make some cash by shifting unwanted junk.

 eBay is a great place to sell just about anything.
-So don’t relegate items to the bin.
-One man’s junk is another man’s treasure!
+So, don’t relegate items to the bin and remember – one man’s junk is another man’s treasure!

 Find the top selling items